View courses in

 MET AD 610: Enterprise Risk Management

 This overview course examines the management issues involved with assessing the security and risk environments in both the private and public sectors in order to assure continuous system-wide operations.
-The course studies the elements of risk assessment and operational continuity using the project management framework of planning, organizing, and control.
+The course studies the elements of operational and technological risk assessment and operational continuity using a project management framework and quantitative risk metrics.
 Students are exposed to the role of the firm in crisis response and management as well as the terms, systems, and interactions necessary to assure continuous operations.
-Topics include: the role and need for comprehensive assurance strategy and planning; the security aspects of the firm; an overview of the system-wide structure?as well as the organizations within that structure?designed to plan for and respond to local or national crisis; the social and emotional impact on the workforce as well as its effect on productivity; and the organizational infrastructure relating to national, regional, and international compliance.
-4 cr
+Topics include: the role and need for comprehensive assurance strategy and planning; information security; an overview of the system-wide structure; the social and emotional impact on the workforce as well as its effect on productivity; and the organizational infrastructure relating to national, regional, and international compliance.

 MET AD 612: COO-Public Emergency Management